Advertiser Disclosure

 Payment Processors

-A payment processor is required for completing any card-based transaction.
+A payment processor is required to complete any card-based transaction.
 The processor transmits the sale and card information from the point of sale (you, the merchant) to and between the issuing bank (the cardholder’s bank) and the acquiring bank (your bank).
 The processor will provide a merchant account or aggregate you into a collective merchant account in the case of a third-party processor, which will temporarily hold the payment and deduct all applicable fees from it.

 Payment Gateways